davidcphoto/zSearch/README.md

 ### 1.1.0
 - Added a *"Searching..."* message to the VS Code toolbar.
 - Stopped saving files to the workspace when a line number is selected to open.
+- Removed the dependency of having the xowe explorer members.

 ### 1.0.9
 - Added the number os results to the "Expand All" and "Collapse All" buttons.